holoviz/panel/doc/how_to/notebook/other_nb.md

 :::{tip}

-Before using a [Colab notebook](https://colab.google/) you should make sure you are running on the latest version of Panel and that the latest version of [`jupyter_bokeh`](https://github.com/bokeh/jupyter_bokeh) is installed.
+Before using a new [Colab notebook](https://colab.google/) you should make sure you are running on the latest version of Panel and that the latest version of [`jupyter_bokeh`](https://github.com/bokeh/jupyter_bokeh) is installed.

 You can update Panel and `jupyter_bokeh` with